Sneha-p1/Lab-DiagnosticsApp/README.md

 - Displays all transaction records.

-- Provides filtering options:
+- Provides filtering options: This Week, This Month, Custom Date Range

-This Week

-This Month

-Custom Date Range

 - Includes an Export to Excel feature to download transaction details.